 Here is a simple Monostable circuit:

-This is the most commonly used multivibrator or AMV design, and this would be one of our first circuit implemented for IC555 as a hobbyist (remember alternate blinker LED?).
+This is the most commonly used multivibrator or AMV designs such as in oscillators, sirens, alarms, flashers etc, and this would be one of our first circuit implemented for IC 555 as a hobbyist (remember alternate blinker LED?).

 When IC555 configured as astable multivibrator, it gives out continuous rectangular shaped pulses at #pin3.